matfish2/vue-formular/README.md

   * `ajax` `boolean` `optional` - use [JQuery File Upload](https://github.com/blueimp/jQuery-File-Upload).
 File rules will be sent as a stringified `rules` key.
   * `options` `object` `optional` - plugin options for this field. merged with the `fileOptions` form-level option.

-* `vf-submit` - Submit button in a row wrapper, floated to the right.
-Will be disabled when the form is in pristine state
+* `vf-submit` - Submit button.
+Will be disabled when the form is in pristine state if `sendOnlyDirtyFields` is set to `true`

   * `text` `string` `optional` Button text.
 Default: 'Submit'